AbrahamArellano/camel-amq-integrator/README.md

 	mvn camel:run

-This will create 10 concurrent consumers of the queue "instantpayments.ing.beneficiary.payment.request"
+This will create 10 concurrent consumers of the queue "testclient.payment.request"

 ### Producer Run